Secret London gardens

 Udney Hall Gardens, Teddington

 The only remaining part of Teddington Place grounds, these charming gardens are adjacent to the church of St. Alban and include trees with an open area of grass, with a pleasant path running through it.
-Udney Hall and gardens were built in 1700 and sadly demolished in 1946, but the gardens have remained.
-Seek shade and silence under one of the many cypress trees this summer.
+Udney Hall and gardens were built in the 1700s and sadly demolished in 1946, but the gardens have remained.
+Seek a silent spot under one of the many cypress trees.

 Holland Garden, Wimbldeon

 This private little park is located to the west of Wimbledon, and is a sheltered and peaceful haven.
 In 1928 Lady Holland gifted Merton Community this garden in memory of her husband Sir Arthur Holland.
 Since then, Holland Garden has come to be a local symbol of love and devotion.
 Centred around the oak tree, the gardens span out and around the surrounding area, and even the tennis courts are fringed by rose bushes.

 This park was named after the 1st Earl of Cottenham and was built on Copse Hill in the mid-18th century.
 Perfect for a picnic, there are surrounding trees with a large section of grass crossed by a path running through it, plus a park so the kids can run wild.